codsen/codsen/packages/string-strip-html/README.md

 In either case, whitespace between the detected tags will still be aggressively trimmed - `text <div>\n \t \r\n <br>\t \t \t</div> here` &rarr; `text here`.

-When this setting is on, only spaces will be trimmed from outside; an algorithm will stop at first non-space character, in this case, non-breaking space:
+When this setting is on, only spaces will be trimmed from outside; an algorithm will stop at a first non-space character, in this case, non-breaking space:

 ```
 "      &nbsp;     Hi!
 Please <div>shop now</div>!      &nbsp;      "